 This page may contain affiliate links, see our disclaimer here.

 The mountainous region Sfakia of in the south-east of the island of Crete in Greece., located in the Chania region.
+Known for its proud and fiercely independent people, this is a heartland of Crete, with a tremendous history.

 The area is made up of rugged rocky mountains and gorges, steep hills and valleys and a steep, cragged coastline to the south.
+Away from mass tourism, the transport here is by ferry.

-To get to Χώρα Σφακίων (right), travel from Chania town to the small leafy village of Vrises, then to the high Plateau of Askifou ringed by the White Mountains, then on through spectacular mountain and gorge landscapes as the road travels along the Imbros Gorge, then south to the town.
-The total journey is 70 km but it can take as long as you like, with plenty of stops to admire the views and take in the fresh mountain air.
+To get to Χώρα Σφακίων, travel from Chania town to the leafy village of Vryses, then to the high Plateau of Askifou ringed by the White Mountains, then on through spectacular mountain and gorge landscapes as the road travels along the Imbros Gorge,

 This region is for sure-footed sheep, mountain goats and shepherds, it is very rugged, inhospitable and sparsely populated, the beaches in the south are inaccessible, the steep mountains plunge straight down into the sea.

-Because of its fierce and impenetrable landscape, throughout history the region has been the sanctuary for rebel fighters and allied armies alike.
+history the region has been the sanctuary for rebel fighters and allied

 For four hundred years Crete was occupied by the Ottomans, however if you speak to a local they will remind you, that these people never capitulated to either the Venetian or Ottoman rulers, and mounted many rebel armies to fight for their independence during countless campaigns against them.